BytePilotX/bytepilotx.github.io/README.md

 ## A little bit about me:
 Hi there!

-My name is jonathan and you guessed it, I love to code!
+My name is Jonathan and you guessed it, I love to code!
 Sooooo here is a little about me:

 - I love to code -> languageList = {"Java", "Python", "and Lua!"}